-Contrary to what the test writers say, the GMAT is graded on a curve.
+The GMAT is graded on a curve.
 (It's pre-established by other test takers and then adjusted if necessary in the aftermath of your exam.)
 To beat an opponent on a curve-based test, you need to hit him where he's weak.
 That means data sufficiency.
 To ignore these questions is to forfeit your opportunity to pull ahead.

 If you want to neglect something, neglect reading comp.
 Frankly, it's harder to improve in that section.
 Accept data sufficiency as the price you pay to go Wharton and study it every day.
 I guarantee you that it makes perfect sense and can be learned completely.

 |4||GMAT Critical Reasoning|